acl21/deep-active-learning-pytorch/README.md

 ## Introduction

 The goal of this repository is to provide a simple and flexible codebase for deep active learning.
 It is designed to support rapid implementation and evaluation of research ideas.
-We also provide a large collection of baseline results ([Model Zoo](MODEL_ZOO.md)).
+We also provide a large collection of baseline results (coming soon).

-The codebase currently only supports single-machine training.
+The codebase currently only supports single-machine single-gpu training.
+We will soon scale it to single-machine multi-gpu training, powered by the PyTorch distributed package.
 <!-- The codebase supports efficient single-machine multi-gpu training, powered by the PyTorch distributed package, and provides implementations of standard models including [ResNet](https://arxiv.org/abs/1512.03385), [ResNeXt](https://arxiv.org/abs/1611.05431), [EfficientNet](https://arxiv.org/abs/1905.11946), and [RegNet](https://arxiv.org/abs/2003.13678). -->

 ## Using the toolkit

 Please see [`GETTING_STARTED`](docs/GETTING_STARTED.md) for brief installation instructions and basic usage examples.
+(Docs not ready)

 ## Model Zoo